1. Introduction

 third argument (

-) used quotes around the entire string to escape spaces and have them included in the single parameter
+three and four) used quotes around the entire string to escape spaces and have them included in the single parameter

 -